partiuplanoa/getting-started-with-docker/README.md

 # Getting started with docker

-In this resp you will learn about what is docker and how you can create a docker project
+In this resp you will learn about what is docker and how you can create a docker project.

 ### What is Docker?
 Docker is a tool that lets you package your entire project, system, and all its dependencies into a single “box” called an image.
 You can run this box anywhere—no more system errors or missing dependencies.